Things To Not Pack In Your Checked Bag

 A change of underwear is nice, sure, and a sensible thing to carry with you, but it’s not a matter of life and death.
 If you have any essential medications, however, then you don’t want to end up being caught out without them.

 Don’t check in anything that you literally couldn’t live without.

 This isn’t just a recommendation; it’s actually illegal to pack anything flammable in your checked luggage.

 As innocuous as they might seem, you can’t pack that box of matches for your camping trip or take your favourite lighter with you.
 Sorry!
 You’ll just have to pick some up at the other end.

 Prepare for the Worst

-Murphy’s Law means that if you prepare for something, then it won’t happen.
+Murphy’s Law means that if you prepare for something properly, then it won’t happen.
 Pack like you’re definitely going to lose your luggage by keeping all your essentials in your carry-on luggage and leaving anything at home that you don’t strictly need.

-You’ve got nothing to lose by doing so, and everything to gain if your bag doesn’t make it to your destination.
+You’ve got nothing to lose by doing so, and everything to gain if your bag doesn’t make it to your destination as planned.